 If you’re a newcomer in the world of testing, you easily become overwhelmed by all the testing terminology getting thrown around.
+For example, what is the difference between automated and manual testing?
+And what is a test script vs test case?
 In this article, we’ll try to explain some of the jargon you might encounter in your daily testing life, just to make it all a little bit more understandable.

 So, we’ll start with test cases.
-Most importantly, test cases provide a series of instructions that validates some part of the software is doing it job as expected.
-Say, you require a contact form on your website that sends an e-mail when a visitor leaves a message, you’ll probably create a test case verifying the e-mail actually arrives when the form is filled and submitted.
-A test case can help you determine whether or not the software meets your requirements.
+Most importantly, they provide a series of instructions that validates some part of the software is doing its job as expected.
+Say, for example,, you require a contact form on your website that sends an e-mail when a visitor leaves a message, you’ll probably create a test case verifying the e-mail actually arrives when the form is filled and submitted.
+This will help you determine whether or not the software meets your requirements.

-Test cases do not merely consist out of instructions – or test steps, as we’d like to call them.
+Test cases do not merely exist out of instructions – or test steps, as we’d like to call them.
 For example: simply performing a few steps without explicitly telling the excepted outcome could cause misunderstandings.
-Should our contact form rejected an invalid e-mail address?
+Should our contact form reject an invalid e-mail address?
 Perhaps – or perhaps, we really don’t care.
-A proper test case usually comes with a predefined expected result, telling you what to expect when completing a test case.
+A proper test case usually comes with a predefined expected result, telling you what to expect when completing it.
 Similarly, it is common good practice to define the initial expected state when writing a test case.
 You don’t want to cover every piece of preparation in your test steps, like accessing a test environment, setting up a browser, enabling mail notifications, etc. These pre-conditions are usually defined as a separate property of the test case.
-When a condition isn’t met, there’s no point in testing the test case.
+When a condition isn’t met, there’s no point in testing.

 So, that’s it then?
 Well, there’s more.
 Like writing a blog post, creating test cases require certain writing skills, like imagining things from the end-user’s perspective.
 If you want to read more, be sure to read 7 tips for great test cases.

 When you know about test cases, the concept of test suites should be really simple.
 With a growing amount of test cases, the need for categorizing them increases as well.
 You don’t want to throw all your books on a pile, you’ll organize them on shelves, for better accessibility.
-In a way, test suites are very similar to shelves, as they group test cases together as well.
+In a way, test suites are very similar to shelves, as they group test cases together.

 When you have created a test run, you have reached an important milestone: people are able to run a test, using your test cases, grouped by your test suites.
-In one of our next posts, we’ll continue with some useful tips running tests and gathering test results.
+In one of our next posts, we’ll continue with some useful tips around test strategy and gathering test results.